 Need to quickly look up a coordinate system?
 Use EPSG.io – an open-source web service with a database of over 6,000 coordinate systems.
 You can search by name of the system, name of the covered country, EPSG or ESRI code, or any of the combinations of these.

 Back when Web Mercator did not have an official EPSG code, EPSG:900913 was introduced by the open-source community.
 It is a reference to GOOGLE spelled with numbers.
 This EPSG became rather popular and is even included in the EPSG.io database.
 The official EPSG code for Web Mercator is 3857.

 Coordinate systems in MapTiler Cloud

 The dominant coordinate system for MapTiler Cloud base maps is the Web Mercator.
 However, you can also choose from other global or local coordinate systems based on your needs.

 The Basic map style and OpenStreetMap tiles are both available in WGS84, ready to be adjusted to your brand.
 National maps come in their local projections as the national coordinate systems are carefully fitted for their corresponding territories.
 You can use base maps created specifically for France, UK, Switzerland, Netherlands, Czechia, or Japan which would be in line with your government’s requirements.

 Lastly, it is possible to upload your own datasets in your favored coordinate system.
-MapTiler Desktop will help you to process any of your geodata into tiles and upload them directly to your Cloud account.
+MapTiler Engine will help you to process any of your geodata into tiles and upload them directly to your Cloud account.